build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 ---
-title: "Build your own AI solution to learn faster using ChatGPT APIs and Open-Source ML models"
+title: "Build a ChatGPT-Powered AI Tool to Cut the Fluff from YouTube Videos"
-description: "A step-by-step guide how to setup a free ML Development environment, analyze YouTube videos with Open-Source ML models and ChatGPT APIs to become faster and more efficient in learning new skills."
+description: "A step-by-step guide to setting up a free ML Development environment, analyzing YouTube videos with open-source ML models and ChatGPT APIs, and empowering yourself to learn from those videos more efficiently than ever."
 tags:
     - tutorials
     - aws